 - Agency caregivers can give a break for family caregivers and provide respite care during times of stress.

 - Home care is often more affordable than other forms of long-term care.

-If you’re looking for assistance locating home care services for yourself or a loved one, there are several resources to help you get started.
+If you’re looking for assistance locating home care services for yourself or a loved one, several resources help you get started.
 Here are some of the most useful links to explore for more information.